 Saving the planet with The Fab 55

 Does your home or small business have a combination boiler?
 With no hot water cylinder?
-You could save energy, money and greenhouse gas emissions by turning the boiler temperature down to 55 degrees or below.
+You could save energy, money and greenhouse gas emissions by turning the boiler temperature to your radiators down to 55 degrees or below.

 If you have a boiler with a hot water cylinder or heat store?
 You could still save – but it’s slightly more complicated with this type of boiler.
 So read on …